 In fact, this is why the UW engineers consider their aspen leaf (see below photo) EHD prototype the solution to the fact that Mars’s rigorous conditions can break existing (solar) EHD technology in NASA’s Mars rovers, such as the now-defunct ‘Opportunity’.

 A pile of aspen leaves (the species being Populas tremula): note their flat stalks, which are perpendicular to the leaf blades for optimal wind responsiveness.
 Image courtesy of Hugo.arg via Wikimedia Commons.

 “[Even] the Mars rover Opportunity’s solar panels were probably eventually overcome by a planetary-scale dust storm.
 If we could equip future rovers with a backup mechanical energy harvester based on [our] technology, it may further the lives of the next generation of Mars rovers and landers.”

 Moreover, despite what is currently the limited amount of electrical power that can be generated from the leaf-inspired EHD, one technology that is well set to one day be replaced by UW’s breakthrough are wireless sensor networks (WSNs).

 While WSNs have very low power requirements, in many cases, they still have very high demands when it comes to the resilience of their hosting devices.
-So when you consider the need for automated, extreme weather sensing (both Mars and Earth alike), the EHD’s modest efficiency, yet robust “low wind but large amplitude quiver” functionality, points to just how groundbreaking the technology is destined to be.
+So when you consider the need for automated, extreme weather sensing (whether it's on Mars or Earth), the EHD’s modest efficiency, yet robust “low wind but large amplitude quiver” functionality, both point to just how groundbreaking the technology is destined to be.
 All in all, perhaps competing energy devices should be ‘shaking like a leaf’!